cfolino/bookstack_docs/virtual-machines/pages/93_prometheus-scrape-configuration.md

----
+## Purpose

-This page documents how Prometheus is configured to scrape metrics from all monitoring exporters deployed in the homelab.
-It serves as the authoritative reference for what Prometheus scrapes, why it scrapes it, and how targets are verified.
+This page documents how **Prometheus** is configured to scrape metrics from all monitoring exporters deployed in the homelab.

-The configuration aligns exactly with the Ansible-deployed exporters:
+The configuration aligns exactly with the **Ansible-deployed exporters**:

 - **Node Exporter** on all infrastructure and Ubuntu VMs
 - **Blackbox Exporter** on the Grafana VM

+Prometheus acts as the **single source of truth** for metrics collection.
+Grafana consumes data exclusively from Prometheus.

 ---

 ## Prometheus Role in the Stack

 Prometheus is responsible for:

 - Scraping metrics endpoints
 - Storing time-series data
 - Serving metrics to Grafana dashboards